Comparison Guides

 Choose the right widget placement for habit and readability

-If you are unsure where to place your verse widget, use this comparison to match placement with your actual phone behavior.
+If you are unsure where to place your verse widget, use this comparison to match the widget surface with your real iPhone behavior instead of defaulting to both.

 Usage pattern